kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 Note the missing points - this has nothing to do with reflectometry.
 These are days when the station did not report data.
 Numerical values are saved in a file.
 The location of the file is printed to the screen.

+You should also go back and add some of those very northwestern tracks by setting a second azimuth region in your json file.
+Then rerun the <code>gnssir</code> and <code>daily_avg</code> codes.

 ### Compare with in situ data:

 [Current state of the lower Steenbras reservoir](https://www.dws.gov.za/Hydrology/Weekly/percentile.aspx?station=%20G4R001)